shakebugs/shake-docs/docs/ios/configuration-and-data/auto-attach-files.md

 ```
 </TabItem> </Tabs>

-### Just attaching a file
+### Just attach a file
-Or, you can initialize ShakeFile only with a local file url (NSURL), and the file name shown on the web Dashboard will be determined automatically from the passed file's URL:
+Or, you can initialize _ShakeFile_ only with a local file url (NSURL), and the file name shown on the web Dashboard will be determined automatically from the passed file's URL:

 <Tabs
 groupId="ios"